 When to See the Changing of the Guard

-The Royal Guards ceremony lasts about 40 minutes.
-It begins at 12:15 p.m. on weekdays in the outer courtyard of the Royal Palace.
+The royal guard ceremony begins at 12:15 p.m. on weekdays in the outer courtyard of the royal palace.
 On Sundays, the event takes place at 1:15 p.m.
 In autumn, starting on September 1, the parade is generally held only on Wednesdays, Saturdays, and Sundays.

-It departs from the Army Museum at 11:45 a.m. and on Sundays at 12:45 p.m.
-If there is no musical accompaniment, then the Guards march from the Obelisk at 12:14 p.m. on Wednesdays and Saturdays, and at 1:14 p.m. on Sundays.
+The parade departs from the Army Museum at 11:45 a.m. and on Sundays at 12:45 p.m.
+If there is no musical accompaniment, then the guards' march from the obelisk at 12:14 p.m. on Wednesdays and Saturdays, and at 1:14 p.m. on Sundays.

-In winter from November to March, the event is not as big but still worth watching.
+In winter from November to March, the event is not as big but is still worth watching.